-Dead rats were Tom’s toy of choice and yes, once, live prey.
+Dead rats were Tom’s toy of choice and yes, once, live prey was let loose in the house.
 A live rat in the house did really freak us out.
 Sorry Tom but we could not bring ourselves to be happy about that episode.
 Of course the cat wasn’t reprimanded either.
 He may have guessed from our screams that we weren’t that thrilled.

 He really was the Pied Piper of the neighborhood.

 Bringing home dead rats was his version of bringing us some toys.
 We weren’t thrilled by this however over time we did get used to it to some extent.
 It was part of our life with Tom and we accepted his desire to bring gifts from time to time.